Team Belief DAG: Generalizing the Sequence Form to Team Games for Fast Computation of Correlated Team Max-Min Equilibria via Regret Minimization: Experiments

-Overall, we observe that our algorithms based on the team belief DAG are generally 2-3 orders of magnitude faster than ZS22.
-In games with low parameters $p$ and $k$, our algorithms are also several orders of magnitude faster than FCGS21, validating the conclusion of \citet{Zhang22:Team}.
-The difference in runtime between our algorithms and FCGS21 is especially dramatic in Leduc games.
-In games with high parameters (\emph{e.g.}, $^3$K8 and $^3$K12), on the other hand, FCGS21 is significantly more scalable, as it avoids the exponential dependence in the parameters at the cost of requiring the solution to integer programs, for which runtime guarantees are hard to give.
+Overall, our algorithms based on the team belief DAG are generally 2-3 orders of magnitude faster than ZS22.
+In games with low parameter $k$, our algorithms are also several orders of magnitude faster than ZFCS22, validating the conclusion of \citet{Zhang22:Team}.
+In games with high parameters (\emph{e.g.}, $^3$K8 and $^3$K12), on the other hand, ZFCS22 is significantly more scalable, as it avoids the exponential dependence in the parameters at the cost of requiring the solution to integer programs, for which runtime guarantees are hard to give.
+Compared to the converted game of \citet{Carminati21:Public}, our team belief DAG is much smaller, often by orders of magnitude, which allows our algorithms to similarly be faster by orders of magnitude.
+Since \citet{Carminati21:Public} do not give detailed timing results for their implementation for most of the games they tested, we have not included a runtime comparison.
+However, they reported a runtime of approximately 3 minutes to achieve an exploitability of $0.021$ in $^3$L133, whereas our algorithm took 0.02 seconds to achieve a lower exploitability of $0.001$---a difference of about four orders of magnitude.
+We believe that some of the difference may be due to their implementation being unoptimized compared to ours, but certainly some of it is not: their converted game is 34x larger than the total size of our DAGs on this game, so we would expect our algorithm to perform approximately that much better with an optimized implementation.